 Deutsche Bank acted as participant in and filed withholding tax refund claims through the electronic refund procedure (elektronisches Datenträgerverfahren) on behalf of, inter alia, two former custody clients in connection with their cum-ex transactions.
-In February 2018, Deutsche Bank received from the German Federal Tax Office (Bundeszentralamt für Steuern, "FTO") a demand of approximately € 49 million for tax refunds paid to a former custody client.
+In February 2018, Deutsche Bank received from the German Federal Tax Office (Bundeszentralamt für Steuern, "FTO") a demand of approximately \in 49 million for tax refunds paid to a former custody client.
 Deutsche Bank expects to receive a formal notice for the same amount.
-On 20 December 2019, Deutsche Bank received a liability notice from the FTO requesting payment of € 2.1 million by 20 January 2020 in connection with tax refund claims Deutsche Bank had submitted on behalf of another former custody client.
+On 20 December 2019, Deutsche Bank received a liability notice from the FTO requesting payment of \in 2.1 million by 20 January 2020 in connection with tax refund claims Deutsche Bank had submitted on behalf of another former custody client.
 In 2020, Deutsche Bank made the requested payment and filed an objection against the liability notice.
-On 3 December 2020, Deutsche Bank received another hearing letter from the FTO in relation to the € 2.1 million liability notice to which Deutsche Bank responded on 16 April 2021.
 On 28 July 2021, Deutsche Bank received a letter from the FTO stating that the revised tax assessment notice dated December 2019 was not a valid administrative act as it could not be served to Deutsche Bank's client due to its liquidation already in 2016.
 On the same day, the FTO issued another liability notice to Deutsche Bank arguing that it issued incorrect tax certificates.
-The € 2.1 million payment made by Deutsche Bank under the first liability notice was offset by the FTO in the second liability notice.
-Thus, no further payments were made by Deutsche Bank.
-Deutsche Bank objected to the second liability notice on 31 August 2021 and filed the reasoning on 14 October 2021.
-On 9 November 2021, it submitted a further brief in this matter.
+On 30 May 2022, Deutsche Bank's objections against the liability notices were rejected.
+On 1 July 2022, Deutsche Bank filed a claim against this rejection with the Fiscal Court of Cologne (Finanzgericht Köln).